linuxsimba/linuxsimba.github.io/_source/_posts/2016-07-18-vagrant-libvirt-performance.md

   post-up ethtool -s $IFACE speed 10000 duplex full
 ```

-This config is not perfect. ethtool doesn't kick in all the time when you would expect.
-So for nodes that need stable bonding, I stuck with the rtl8139 driver.
+This config is not perfect.
+Ethtool does not kick in all the time when you would
+expect resulting in inconsistent bonds or connectivity issues.
+For all nodes that need stable network bonding, I stuck with the
+`rtl8139` driver.
 I have not tried the e1000 driver yet.
 I guess I should try it.
 Maybe in my next major simulation.

 ## Tweak 4: Use kernel 4.x and higher

 Nested Virtualization works so much better on a 4.x kernel than a 3.x Linux kernel.
-I'm not sure why.
+I am not sure why.
 Here is [a great video](https://www.youtube.com/watch?v=ISKfq66vTs8) to teach you more about nested virtualization.

+That is all I have for now.

 If I find more ways to improve vagrant-libvirt performance I will share it on this post.